 A Unique Conservation Approach

 PDC’s anti-poaching units remove illegal snares that are set for bushmeat but end up killing painted dogs.
-The anti-poaching units also provide jobs to local people– PDC is the largest employer in its immediate area, with more than 70 staff members.
+The anti-poaching units also provide jobs to local people– PDC is the largest employer in its immediate area, with more than 70 people earning an income through PDC's work.

 Monitoring & Rehabilitation